raymondng1893/SQL_Accomplishment/README.md

 # SQL_Accomplishment

-A screenshot of the certificate of accomplishment for a mini SQL course taken online at lagunita.stanford.edu.
+The certificate of accomplishment for a mini SQL course taken online at lagunita.stanford.edu.
 It only contains the certificate and not the code because it is an online course after all.